Why PS4 Keeps Crashing

 Fix 5: Restore Software to Default

-Last but not least, you can restore software to default to fix PS4 crashing issue.
-Here’s how to do.
+Last but not least, you can restore software to default to fix the PS4 crashing issue.
+Here’s what to do.

 Step 1: Press the Power button to turn off the console.

 Tip: To make sure that the operation succeeds, you are recommended to unplug the power cable after turning off the console.

 Step 2: Wait for about 1 minute and plug back the power cable.
 Then press and hold the Power button until you hear two beeps.

 Step 3: Connect the DualShock controller to the console via a USB cable and press on the PS button.